run2bizdocs/docs/en-us/docs/4biz-helium/processes/problem/use/problem-occurrences.md

 !!! note "NOTE"

     It's possible to register a new category and origin that fit the best to the occurrence, by clicking on the “+” icon and completing the necessary fields.
+    All actions taken from creation to closure are recorded in the history, serving as Audit

 5\.
 Click on "Save".